-SESSION FORMAT: This year the conference offers the following session formats.
+SESSION FORMAT: This year the conference offers the following in-person session format.
 A brief description of the different formats is included below.
 Please consider how to best present your session so that the participants feel engaged and come away with new ideas and useful takeaways.

-Sessions: These can be a traditional presentation focusing on a single topic, program, resource, etc. followed by a short discussion with attendees and/or include hands-on activities providing attendees with an opportunity to interactively learn and engage in activities and discussions that provide tangible ideas, practices and resources to use.
-These sessions will be scheduled during concurrent session times on both Friday and Saturday in 1 hour, 1.5 hour.
+In-person Sessions: These can be a traditional presentation focusing on a single topic, program, resource, etc. followed by a short discussion with attendees.
+These sessions will be scheduled on September 9th and 10th.

-You are responsible for bringing a laptop and any specific materials you need.
+You are responsible for providing a laptop and any specific materials you need.

-Registration: Online 2020 conference registration will be available in October 2019.
+Registration: 2022 conference registration will be available in late Spring 2022.

 Interested in Sponsoring the Conference?
 Click here for more information.
-Sponsorship requests will be due January 24, 2020.
+Sponsorship requests will be due Summer 2022.

 Interested in Exhibiting at the Conference?
 Please contact [email protected] Online information will be available soon.

 Other conference information is currently being updated and will be available on the main conference webpage (see left hand sidebar for specific conference components.)